spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

 template: howto-guide-template
 ---

 To start using Algolia for your shop, you need an account with Algolia.
-You can create the account at the [Algolia website](https://www.algolia.com).
+You can create the account on the [Algolia website](https://www.algolia.com).

 To integrate the Algolia app, do the following:

 1. In your store's Back Office, go to **Apps**.
-2. Click **Algolia**.
-This takes you the Algolia app details page.
+2. In **App Composition Platform Catalog**, click **Algolia**.
+This takes you to the Algolia app details page.
 3. In the top right corner of the Algolia app details page, click **Connect app**.
-The message saying that application connection pending is displayed.
+The notification saying that the application connection is pending is displayed.
 4. Log in to the [Algolia website](https://www.algolia.com).
-5. On the Algolia website, go to **Settings -> Team and Access -> API keys**:
+5. On the Algolia website, go to **Settings**.
+6. Under **Team and Access**, click **API keys**.

 ![algolia-keys](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/algolia/integrate-algolia/algolia-keys.png)

-6. Copy the following keys:
+7. From the **Your API Keys** tab, copy the following keys:
     - Application ID
     - Search-Only API Key
     - Admin API Key
-7. Go back to your store's Back Office, to the Algolia app details page.
+8. Go back to your store's Back Office, to the Algolia app details page.
-8. In the top right corner of the Algolia app details page, click **Configure**.
+9. In the top right corner of the Algolia app details page, click **Configure**.
-9. In the **Configure** pane, populate the _APPLICATION ID_, _SEARCH-ONLY API KEY_, and _ADMIN API KEY_ fields with the values from step 6.
+10. In the **Configure** pane, fill in the **APPLICATION ID**, **SEARCH-ONLY API KEY**, and **ADMIN API KEY** fields with the values from step 6.

 ![algolia-settings](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/algolia/integrate-algolia/algolia-settings.png)

-10. Click **Save**.
+11. Click **Save**.
+The Algolia app is now integrated into your store and starts exporting your product data automatically.

+{% info_block infoBox "Info" %}

+You need to wait for a few minutes until Algolia finishes the product export.
+The more products you have, the longer you have to wait.
+The average export speed is around *100 products per minute*.

+{% endinfo_block %}

 <figure class="video_container">
     <video width="100%" height="auto" controls>